Reading Education, M.Ed.

 |Semester Hours Required For Degree: 30

 The Reading Education Master's Degree is an innovative educational program that links literacy research to practical classroom practice.
 This 30-semester hour program is offered online, nationwide as an advanced degree for credentialed teachers.
-The curriculum for the program is based on the International Reading Association standards which also encompass the Florida Department of Education Reading Endorsement and certification requirements.
-This advanced program requires several field experiences which may be arranged through the Department of Teacher Education and Educational Leadership Graduate Advising Office.
-Upon program completion, candidates are encouraged to add the Reading Endorsement/Certification to their teaching certificate.
-The program is approved for both the K-12 Reading Endorsement and K-12 Reading Certification by the Florida Department of Education.
+The curriculum for the program is based on the International Literacy Association standards and also encompasses the Florida Department of Education Reading Endorsement and Reading Certification requirements.
+This advanced program requires several field experiences in school settings.
+The program is approved for both the K-12 Reading Endorsement and the K-12 Reading Certification by the Florida Department of Education.
 Reading is a critical shortage area in Florida.
-The program is part of the NCATE accredited Professional Education Unit.
+The program is accredited by the Council for the Accreditation of Educator Preparation (CAEP).

 The M.Ed. in Reading Education is designed to prepare educators as reading teachers, reading coaches, district-level literacy specialists, and publishing industry consultants.
-New cohorts are admitted in the summer and fall of each year.
+New cohorts are admitted in the fall of each year.
 The application deadlines are listed on the Graduate School website.

 Based on the International Reading Association’s Standards for Reading Professionals, this program integrates course work and clinical experiences to prepare graduates in the following areas: